rg-engineering/ioBroker.heatingcontrol/README.md

 ## Changelog

+### 2.0.0 (2020-12-xx)
+* (René) internal refactoring

+<span style="color:red"> breaking changes: </span>
+* Periods and Profils count from 1 instead 0
+* ChangesFromThermostat adjustable per room is removed
+* recalculation of room temperature is performed only for the room where necessary (in previous versions all rooms were recalculated and new value transmitted)
+* SensorOpenDelay / SensorCloseDelay renamed

 ### 1.1.0 (2020-11-01)
 * (René) see issue #149: bug fix: calculate current period in case we are still in last period from yesterday